Concatenation's Guidance for Contributors

 Submitting news

-We welcome news from large fan groups, national-level conventions, major author news (and our sadest task, SF personality deaths).
+We welcome news from large fan groups, national-level conventions, major author news (and our saddest task, SF personality deaths).
 We have a relationship with a score of book and film publicity & promotion offices.
 Professional PR folk get their reward with the coverage we provide but fans submitting news get a credit at the bottom of the news page.

-Getting a book or a video promoted
+Getting a book promoted

 Submitting fiction